 To be sure, some highly irregular attendance zones are also racially homogeneous.
 These racially homogeneous zones are indicated by the “dots” shown at the bottom of the whiskers on the three right-most plots.
 These dots indicate that racially homogeneous zones are statistical outliers; although relatively rare, at least some irregularly shaped zones contribute to racial segregation.
 It is possible—perhaps likely—that a few school districts engage in racial segregation by delineating irregular attendance zones.
 Still, the evidence suggests that this practice is limited.
 If delineating bizarre zones was a widespread practice that school districts used to exacerbate existing residential segregation, one would expect highly irregular zones to typically contain racially homogeneous students.
 This is not the case.

 In contrast to irregular zones, the most compact zones depicted in Figure 2 contain the full range of possible racial diversity scores and indicate that the distribution is normal.
-More than a quarter of “very compact” and “compact” zones are racially homogeneous as their racial diversity scores are below about .55, and half are below the .70.
+More than a quarter of “very compact” and “compact” zones are racially homogeneous as their racial diversity scores are below about .55, and half are below .70.
 To put this in context, in a school district in which the share of each racial category is about one third of the children, about 78 percent of the students would have to be members of a single racial group to achieve a relative racial diversity score below .55.
 About 64 percent of the children would have to be members of one group to achieve a diversity score below .70.
 So, about half of the most compact attendance zones lack racial diversity (even though they are located in racially diverse school districts).
 However, more than a quarter of compact zones have racial diversity scores above .80, indicating that such zones are racially diverse.

-Overall, the box and whisker plots show that the relationship between attendance zone shape and racial diversity is heteroskedastic, that is, there is far less variation in racial diversity among highly irregular zones; the overwhelming majority of highly irregular zones are racially diverse.
+Overall, the box and whisker plots show that the relationship between attendance zone shape and racial diversity is heteroskedastic; that is, there is far less variation in racial diversity among highly irregular zones and the overwhelming majority of the most irregularly shaped zones are racially diverse.
 By contrast, compact zones are, on average, less racially diverse than irregular zones.
 But compact zones also contain the full range of diversity scores.
 This heteroskedasticity accounts for the low to modest correlations between zone shape and zone racial diversity shown in Table 3.

-Attendance Zone Irregularity and Internal Racial Clustering
+Irregularly Shaped Attendance Zones and Internal Racial Clustering

 What other evidence might suggest that zone irregularity could be associated with racial diversity?
 We argue that if an irregularly shaped school attendance zone contains spatially distinct racial clusters within it, it may be that the school district drew the attendance zone to create racial diversity.
 This speculation is consistent with our overall arguments that racial segregation in most districts exists at a large scale and districts must enact a “Finger Plan” for an attendance zone to draw children from these distant and racially distinct clusters.